-OK, so you are thinking about getting VoIP (also known as Internet phone service, broadband phone service and digital voice service), but you are wondering how you can have several phones scattered around your house when you just have one VoIP phone connection?
+Are thinking about getting VoIP, but you are wondering how you can have several phones scattered around your house when you just have one VoIP connection?
 The days of people having just one phone in the house are disappearing (I have one in the kitchen, living room, bedroom and one lost somewhere in the house, maybe in the couch!).
 Well, there are some options you’ll be pleased to hear.
-While we wait for technology to catch up with things like VoWLAN, I will just stick to some of the current options available.

-The following provides four possibilities for adding multiple digital phones onto your VoIP phone service, depending on your requirement and situation, as a starting point.
+The following provides four possibilities for adding multiple phones onto your VoIP service.
+Depending on your individual requirements and situation, one may be more applicable than the others.

-Well, hope this helps provide some useful options for having multiple phones on a home VoIP phone service.
-There are probably other methods out there that may suit your needs, but these options go to show that having multiple phones on your VoIP phone service is a snap!
+Well, we hope this helps provide some useful options for enabling multiple phones to be used with VoIP.
+There are probably other methods out there that may suit your needs too but the options above tend to be the most common ones used.

 Use the form below to add your comments/thoughts and to interact with us.
 All comments will be moderated by WhichVoIP.com before going live.
 We try to answer all questions within 24 hours.